pupil-labs/pupil-docs/user-docs/pupil-capture.md

 We have written some simple Python scripts that you can try using Pupil Server to have your gaze control a mouse.
 Or just print out streaming from Pupil Server.
 For more simple scripts, check out the [pupil-helpers repository](https://github.com/pupil-labs/pupil-helpers).

 ### Message Format for Pupil Server
 Messages from pupil server mirror all objects in the `events` dict that is used internally in pupil capture and player.
-The data is send per topic (`pupil_positions`, `gaze_positions` ...) and serialised using [json](https://docs.python.org/2/library/json.html).
+The data is send per topic (`pupil_positions`, `gaze_positions` ...) and serialized using [json](https://docs.python.org/2/library/json.html).
 The example above tells it all.

 ### Marker Tracking